pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 The test environment `test_single_solver` tests only the `solver_wrapper` itself, no mapping is included.

 ## Save results
-In each coupled solver, the `save_results` key can be set on `true`, in order to save some results into a [pickle](https://docs.python.org/3/library/pickle.html) file.
+In each coupled solver, a positive non-zero value can be assigned to the `save_results` parameter, in order to save some results into a [pickle](https://docs.python.org/3/library/pickle.html) file.
 The key `case_name` dictates the name of this file as explained above.
+The pickle file is written corresponding to the time step interval as dictated by `save_results`, but contains information for all time steps.
+In other words, if the parameter is non-zero, it only controls the writing frequency and not the content of the file.
+If `save_results` is zero, no result are kept and no file is written.
-The pickle file is saved after every time step and may be used by the postprocessing files included with the examples.
+The pickle file may be used by the postprocessing files included with the examples.
 It contains a dictionary with the following keys:

 key|value type|description
 ---:|:---:|---